meh/ruby-tesseract-ocr/README.md

 On Debian you will need to `libleptonica-dev` and `libtesseract-dev`.

-(On Debian, there is no *-dev* package for leptonica, so you have to install it from source.

 Examples
 --------
 Following are some examples that show the functionalities provided by